bilal-fazlani/commanddotnet/docs/Commands/commands.md

     - when the return type is `int` or `Task<int>` the value is used as the exit code.

 Command methods may be async.

+Only public methods defined within the class will be commands.
+Methods from base classes are not included.
+Set `AppSettings.Commands.InheritCommandsFromBaseClasses = true` to include public methods from base classes.
+Methods from `System.Object` and `IDisposable` are not included.

 ## Command Attribute